SylvainWT/EmergingTechnologies/01 - Presentation/001 - What Are emerging technologies ?.md

 **This is all what this journey is about**

 ## A brief history of Cloud
+### Some Definitions

+**Cloud :** in the IT acception, can be seen a style to deliver computing capabilities under several promises to external customers using Internet technologies

+**Cloud Provider  :** The party that provides cloud-based IT resources is the cloud provider.(IBM Cloud in these sessions)

+**Cloud Consumer  :** The party that uses cloud-based IT resources is the cloud consumer.
+(YOU in these sessions)

+**Cloud Service  :**  Any IT resource that is made remotely accessible via a cloud.
+(WHAT you will use in these sessions)

+### Since when servers, software, infrastructure,... are represented by ... a cloud ?

+hmmmm, tricky question.
+By definition,

+>**cloud:**  _noun_
+> a mass of something such as dust or smoke that looks like a cloud: A cloud (Cambridge Dictionnary)

+The definition of an IT cloud is not well established.
+So ....

+**My proposition:** The term _cloud_  is commonly used to describe an consolidation of objects that visually appear from a distance as... a cloud.
+Early used in IT as a metaphor of the Internet in computer network diagrams as an abstraction of the underlying infrastructure it represents.
+As a "Cloud" it is now a bag of so many thing : Infra, Servers, Network, Capabilities, Software.....

 ### Technology Drivers

 ![IBM Logo](./img/IBM-logo-cloud-history.png)

 Cloud is not an ex-nihilo invention but an evolution from IT computing since the 50s.
 **1950s:** Mainframe :  a central computer accessed through 'passive' terminals **1970s:** Virtual Machines: Hardware is 'virtualized'.
 More operating system can be run in a single isolated environement (For ex.
 The linux VM we will use in these session)